randomperson189/WorkshopUploader/Documentation/QuickStart.md

 5. Open the zip file and navigate to **UGCExample-main\Plugins** and extract **SimpleUGC** into your unreal project's plugins folder

 ### Duplicating and modifying OnlineSubsystemSteam plugin to work in editor
 By default, Unreal's built-in **OnlineSubsystemSteam** plugin does not initialise if you're in editor, but we need to have it enabled in editor so that the **WorkshopUploader** plugin can use the **Steam API** for uploaing.
-Fortunately there's a simple and easy solution for that
+Fortunately there's a solution for that

 1. Navigate to your base **Unreal Engine** directory (for example: **C:\Program Files\Epic Games\UE_4.27** depending on what engine version your project is using)
 2. Navigate to **Engine\Plugins\Online**